 Recognizing Emotional Abuse

 Physical violence is not the only form of domestic abuse.
-Abuse is also when a partner
+Emotional abuse can affect

-Emotional abuse can be hard to identify at first and may consist of name-calling,
+Emotional abuse can be hard to identify at first.
+It may consist of name-calling,

-ignoring your feelings, or cursing at you.
-Over time, it usually increases to repeated
+ignoring your feelings, swearing or cursing at you.
+Over time, it often increases

-put-downs, ordering you to account for every minute of your time, accusing you of
+to repeated put-downs, ordering you to account for every minute of your time, accusing

-doing things that you didn’t do, and demanding you stop spending time with your family
+you of doing things that you didn’t do, and demanding you stop spending time with

-and friends.
-Your abuser creates an emotional environment to control you and destroy
+your family and friends.
+Your abuser creates an emotional environment to control you